- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 In actual reality, it is a series of apps.
 The development of Fiori apps seems to be slowing.
 As I check the Fiori app library, the library is now up to 1015 apps.
 At one point they were adding 15 apps per month.

-SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tables, and Phones
+SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tablets, and Phones

 SAP and its Partner Network Misrepresented of the Effort Involved with Fiori